christianhaitian/PortMaster/ports.md

 Title="Stardew_Valley ."
 Desc="An open-ended country-life RPG!
 You must have a copy of the compatibility version of Stardew Valley copied to the ports/stardewvalley/gamedata folder." porter="Johnny on Flame" locat="StardewValley.zip" mono="y" genres="simulation,rpg"

 Title_P="Steel_Assault ."
 Desc="Punch, whip, and zipline your way through a post-apocalyptic America in this 16-bit retro-style action platformer!
 You must have a copy of Steel Assault for Linux copied to the ports/steelassault/gamedata folder." porter="Johnny on Flame" locat="SteelAssault.zip" mono="y" genres="action,platformer"

+Title="Super_Hydorah ."
+Desc="Super Hydorah is a nonlinear horizontal shoot' em up designed to offer a challenging experience, sublimating the richness of traditional shmup classics..
+Copy the data.win file and the texts and music folders inside gamedata.
+Then Boot the game from Hydorah.sh." porter="Tekkenfede" locat="Hydorah.zip" genres="arcade"

 Title="Super_Mario_War ."
 Desc="Super Mario War is a fan-made multiplayer Super Mario Bros. style deathmatch game in which players try to beat one another in a variety of gameplay modes.
 Great fun even in single player mode." porter="Christian_Haitian" locat="Super%20Mario%20War.zip" runtype="rtr" genres="platformer"